TRaSH-Guides/Guides/docs/Misc/how-to-set-up-hardlinks-and-atomic-moves.md

            └── tv
         ```

-    *I'm using lower case on all folder on  purpose, being Linux is case sensitive.*

     ##### Permissions

+    Recursively chown user and group and Recursively chmod to 775/664

     ```bash
     sudo chown -R $USER:$USER /data
     sudo chmod -R a=,a+rX,u+w,g+w /data
     ```

-    Don't forget to look at the [Examples](#examples) how to setup the paths inside the containers.
+    **Don't forget to look at the [Examples](#examples) how to setup the paths inside the containers.**

 ------